RivaD2/reading-notes/401/class-19.md

 ### Let's answer some questions:

-1. **What does it mean that web sockets are bidirectional?
+1. **What does it mean that WebSockets are bidirectional?
 Why is this useful?**

 Bidirectional just means either the client or server can send a message to the other party whenever a message is available.
 It is useful because data flows in both directions, so a socket can SEND and RECEIVE data.
 With this two way communication, we can think of a chat app.

 1. **Does socket.io use HTTP?
 Why?**

 Yes, it does.
-Even when websockets can be used, the initial connection setup is done over HTTP.
+Even when WebSockets can be used, the initial connection setup is done over HTTP.
 A socket.io server will attach to an HTTP server so it can serve its own client code through /socket.io/socket.io.js.

 So, on the server-side, Socket.IO works by adding event listeners to an instance of http.Server.
 This allows us to attach a Socket.IO server to other HTTP frameworks like Express.